NicePotato-MS/PotatOS/README.md

 ## Potato Operating System for Potato Computers
 ## Custom operating system made in C

-None of this would be possible without the help of https://wiki.osdev.org/

 ## Compilation

 To output an iso of PotatOS, run `./iso.sh` inside of the main directory.